5 min read

 • Qwen 2.5 Instruct (7B+).
 The most reliable open option.
 Trained heavily on tool use.
 JSON output is generally well-formed.

 • Llama 3.1 / 3.2 Instruct (8B+).
 Tool use is supported, but flakier than Qwen.
-The 70B is solid; the 8B sometimes invents tool names.
+The 70B is solid.
+The 8B sometimes invents tool names.

 • Mistral Small / Medium 3.
 Solid function calling, especially for European languages.